Ask Experts Questions for FREE Help!

 The Animal Addendum is the standard TAA (Texas Apt Assoc) form.
 It does not give a specific weight limit/requirement in writing, however, upon moving in, I was told by Management the weight limit was 20 lbs.
 My rat terrier was well under that.
 I paid a non-refundable deposit.
 In the lease and the Animal Addendum, it clearly states "neither you nor your guests or occupants may bring any other animal into the dwelling or apartment community."
 It also states "you must keep the animal on a leash and under your supervision when outside the dwelling or any private fenced area."
 (We have fenced patios.)

 I have a friend who has a very small dog that wanted to visit.
-So that I would be in compliance with my lease, although the animal visits only (verbally Management told me I didn't need a deposit, but my lease said otherwise), I went ahead and signed a second Animal Addendum and paid yet a second non-refundable pet deposit for that animal, the one that visits.
+So that I would be in compliance with my lease, although the animal visits only (verbally Management told me I didn't need a deposit, but my lease said otherwise), I signed a second Animal Addendum and paid yet a second non-refundable pet deposit for that animal, the one that visits.
 Now, sometimes she stays with me overnight.

 The problem: Approx. 12/07, my next door neighbor allowed her son, his wife, and their 3 Australian Cattle Dogs to move in with her.
 Management was aware of this and because it was supposed to be temporary, allowed it.
 Of course the animals are each over 20 lbs.